Common questions about hosting, attending, and keeping events safe on Gay Map.

 Each approved guest receives a unique QR ticket by email.
 Open Manage → Check-in on event day to scan QRs from your phone, or search the door list by name or email.

 From profile settings, choose Delete account.
-Your profile is taken offline immediately and your API keys are revoked the same day.
+Your profile is taken offline immediately.
 Within 30 days, your personal data (email, name, photos, bio, bookmarks, RSVPs) is anonymised in our database.
-If you change your mind during that window, email privacy@gaymap.live — once anonymised, the original account cannot be restored.
+If you change your mind during that window, email [email protected].
+Once anonymised, the original account cannot be restored.
 See the Privacy Policy for details on what is retained for legal or aggregated statistics purposes.

 Email [email protected] and we'll send you a machine-readable export within 30 days.